shrijay2025/BIOPIC/README.md

 My name is Shrijay.
 I am from Jharkhand.
-I pursued b.tech from Jaypee University of Engineering and Technology.
+I am pursuing b.tech from Jaypee University of Engineering and Technology.
 Thats it.